Clarifying Scientific Concepts

 - Uses mathematical models and simulation methods

-- Is probabilistic and should acknowledge the uncertainty of it's conclusions
+- Leverages probabilistic reasoning and acknowledges the uncertainty of it's conclusions

 - Does not rely on authority unless it's a claim that is taken to be true within the community